kachaaaa/charles-petstore-testing/bug-reports.md

 # Bug Reports

-## Bug 1: API does not validate ID type
+## Bug: Server returns 500 for invalid ID type

 ### Description
-API accepts non-numeric ID and returns 404 instead of validation error.
+API does not properly validate ID type and crashes when a string value is provided.

 ### Steps to Reproduce
-1. Send GET request to /pet/abc
+1. Send POST /pet with "id": "abc"

 ### Expected Result
-400 Bad Request (invalid ID type)
+400 Bad Request

 ### Actual Result
-404 Not Found
+500 Internal Server Error

 ### Severity
 Medium